 How to Soak Nuts and Seeds

 To soak and dry your nuts and seeds properly in today’s modern kitchen, you will need a good dehydrator.
-You will set the dehydrator between to about 115 degrees so the healthy, vitamin-producing enzymes in your soaked nuts remain intact.
+You will set the dehydrator to 110-115 degrees so the healthy, vitamin-producing enzymes in your soaked nuts remain intact.
 Heating them above 115 degrees (which is too low for an oven) will destroy the enzymes and some of the vitamins.
 (Where to find a good dehydrator)

 The basic method is to dissolve sea salt in filtered or spring water, pour it over nuts or seeds, using enough of the brine to cover them.
 Leave them in a warm location for the specified time, then rinse and drain them in a colander and spread them out on your dehydrator sheets.

 Dehydrate them at 110 degrees F for 12-24 hours (sometimes longer if you soaked them longer), until they are thoroughly dry and crisp.
 Make sure they are completely dry and crisp.
 (It’s very hard to over-dry them.)
-If not, they could mold in storage, and won’t have that crunchy, yummy texture you expect from nuts and seeds.
+If not, they won’t have that crunchy, yummy texture you expect from nuts and seeds, and they could mold in storage.

 The following info (much of it sourced from Nourishing Traditions) will help you sort it out.